 Where the entity has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognized if the Company has not retained control of the financial asset.
-Where the Company retains control of the financial asset, the asset is continued to be recognized to the extent of continuing involvement in the financial asset a.
-Initial recognition and measurement:
+Where the Company retains control of the financial asset, the asset is continued to be recognized to the extent of continuing involvement in the financial asset.